The hot Pies got the better of the not so hot Dogs, and went a win clear at the top of the ladder.

 They may be called the Suns, but there is not much light coming out of the Gold Coast this season.
 After nearly nabbing a win against West Coast two weeks ago, they were given a good lesson on how to play with a 70-point fogging by front runners Adelaide.
 I don’t see the suns getting on the winners board, here, or at all this season!

-Richmond were outclassed by North Melbourne last round.
-Mon Contii, a late out, was huge for the young side and her class through the midfield was definitely missed.
-A third quarter surge from Richmond kept North goalless against the breeze.
-Contii’s replacement, Christina Bernadi, managed a couple of goals giving Richmond a sniff of coming within 20, but was not to be going down by 38.
+Richmond, they were outclassed by North Melbourne last round.
+Mon Contii, a late out was huge for the young side and her class through the midfield was definitely missed.
+A third quarter surge from Richmond kept North Goalless against the breeze.
+Contii’s replacement, Christina Bernadi, managed a couple of goals giving Richmond a sniff coming within 20, but was not to be going down by 38.

-These two teams met last year and Gold Coast came out on top, winning by 11 points.
-Richmond however, were inaccurate at goal kicking (2.9) ,so it wasn’t a completely dominant or comfortable win.
+These two teams met last year where Gold Coast came out on top, winning by 11-points.
+Richmond however, were inaccurate at goal kicking 2.9 ,so it wasn’t a completely dominant or comfortable win.

-Richmond will be sweating on Contii to make a return her to the side.
-With her back it should be a comfortable win.
+Richmond will be sweating on Mon Contii to make a return her to the side.
+With her back It should be a comfortable win.
 Who am I kidding, without her, it should still be a comfortable win.

 Wakefield has been incredibly solid for Richmond this year, scoring 8.3 so far.
-I would be confident with her as an Anytime Goal Scorer for sure.
-Richmond captain Katie Brennan took a few weeks to sit confident in her role after a year out of footy, but she’s back in the game and will be chucking her in as an Anytime Goal Scorer as well…so going to pop them in a multi with Richmond covering the line – happy days!
+I would be confident with her as an anytime goal scorer for sure.
+Richmond captain Katie Brennan took a few weeks to sit confident in her role after a year out of footy, but she’s back in the game and will be chucking her in as an anytime goal scorer as well, going to pop them in a multi with Richmond covering the line – happy days!